openSUSE/openSUSE-git/git-native-packaging.md

 	$ chmod 755 ~/bin/git-merge-theirs

-This strategy applied on the previous git example one could use a command like the following to always merge the _opensuse_ branch into a _factory_ branch:
+This strategy applied on the previous git example one could use a command like the following to merge the _opensuse_ branch into the current (in this case _factory_) branch:

-	$ git merge --allow-unrelated-histories -s theirs opensuse
+	$ git merge --allow-unrelated-histories -s theirs -m "merge devel branch" opensuse

+Alternatively it's also possible to 'artificially' generate a commit with the desired properties and advance the factory branch using low level git commands.
+This method would work if the _factory_ branch is not checked out:

+    $ git commit-tree -p factory -p opensuse -m "merge devel branch" $(git rev-parse "opensuse^{tree}") 0852de2328a87546a60a19d2c99d0e9658f6a7a2
+    $ git update-ref factory 0852de2328a87546a60a19d2c99d0e9658f6a7a2

-It would produce a graph like this:
+Both methods would produce a graph like this:

 ![git4](git4.png)

 Now when following the first parent in the _factory_ branch one actually gets a result similar to OBS.
-Ie commits that refer to the trees of the submissions.
+I.e. commits that refer to the trees of the submissions.

 In addition the second parent in _factory_ commits always points to the commit of submissions, therefore the whole history attached to